DefiLlama/docs/list-your-project/how-to-write-an-sdk-adapter.md

 #### Line 10 - On Chain Function Calls

-Here we use the SDK to get the erc20 token balance of a contract, but this sdk.api.abi.call() function can be used to call all sorts of contract functions.
+Here we use the SDK to get the erc20 token balance of a contract, but this api.call() function can be used to call all sorts of contract functions.
 Parameters used:

 * abi - Because we have used a common erc20 function for Mint Club, we're able to use a string for the 'abi' parameter.
-However for other contract functions you will need to pass a [JSON ABI](https://www.quicknode.com/guides/solidity/what-is-an-abi) (can find these on etherscan).
+However for other contract functions you will need to pass a [JSON ABI (or human-readable abi string)](https://www.quicknode.com/guides/solidity/what-is-an-abi) (can find these on etherscan).
-* chain - An optional parameter (defaults to Ethereum) which determines which chain the contract call is made on.
 * target - The target address of the contract call.
 * params - Optional, must take the same amount of params expected by the on-chain contract function.
-* block - The block height that the contract call will be executed on.
-This should always correspond to the chain parameter, and in this case we use the chainBlocks object to get the bsc block height (remember, the second param on line 6 is the Ethereum mainnet block, not BSCs, which we are interested in for Mint Club).

 #### Line 18 - Adding Data To The Balances Object